chakeresa/recipe_microservice/README.md

 { 'error': 'Food type must be provided as a "q" query param' }
 ```

-### Return all Recipe objects that are within a particular calorie range
+### Return all recipe objects that are within a particular calorie range
 Example Request:
 ```
 GET /api/v1/recipes/calories_search?q=100-300